docusign/code-examples-php/README.md

    For example, if you created a web server that enables the URL http://localhost:8080/example-public

-   to execute files on the /public folder of this launcher, then you must add a redirect URI to your integration key with the value http://localhost:8080/example-public/index.php?page=ds_callback
+   to execute files on the /public folder of this launcher, then you must add a redirect URI to your integration key with the value<br />
+   http://localhost:8080/example-public/index.php?page=ds_callback

 1. Open a browser to http://localhost:8080/public.